abbu1809/Stayfinder/readme.md

 # StayFinder

-StayFinder is a modern Airbnb-inspired web application built with Node.js, Express, MongoDB, and EJS.
-It allows users to create, browse, review, and manage property listings with authentication, image uploads, and a beautiful UI.
+StayFinder is a modern, responsive Airbnb-inspired web application built with Node.js, Express, MongoDB, and EJS.
+Users can create, browse, review, and manage property listings with authentication, image uploads, and a beautiful UI.

 ## Features